Exercises for seniors are an important part of everyday life.

 - Then repeat 4 to 8 times.

-For those who are able to be active outside, a short walk around your neighbourhood in fine weather can help reduce pain, boost your mental health and promote social engagement with your friends and community.
+For those seniors who are able to exercise outside, a short walk around your neighbourhood in fine weather can help reduce pain, boost your mental health and promote social engagement with your friends and community.

-A MePACS mobile alarm can help keep you safe and independent while you are away from home, as the device is splash proof, has a GPS locator and works anywhere with mobile reception.
+A MePACS mobile alarm can help seniors feel safe and independent while you are away from home, as the device is splash proof, has a GPS locator and works anywhere with mobile reception.

-There are also fitness classes usually available at local community centres, gyms and recreational places to accommodate for each level of physical health and mobility.
+There are also fitness classes usually available for seniors at local community centres, gyms and recreational places to accommodate for each level of physical health and mobility.

 These can include water aerobics, tai chi and even dance classes.